Python Basics

 result = calculate_sum(2, 3, 4)

-print(result) # prints 9
+print(result) # outputs 9

 ManhattanDistance

-Useful video: Explanation about Python 3 functions
+Useful video: Explanation of functions in Python 3